Grafana Reporting Tools Compared (2026): Native Grafana vs Third-Party Solutions

 Pricing & Licensing Reality

-Native reporting is bundled into Enterprise and Cloud plans.
+Specifically, Grafana includes native reporting within Enterprise and Cloud plans.
 This means:

 Third-Party Grafana Reporting Tools